Dean-Coakley/Shnake/README.md

 * Pygame 1.91

 ### Installing/Running
-* Download the above prerequizitgskjetlk
+* Download the above prerequisites
-* Clone/download this repo
+* Clone/download this repository
-* Run Shnake.py ensuring that you are using Python 2.7
+* Run Shnake.py ensuring that you are using Python 2.7 and have the Pygame module installed

 ### Author(s)